Bunge warns of lingering tightness in grain supply

 The delays have cost Brazil, with top soy importer China reported to have lost patience and canceled some loads to buy from the United States instead.

+Weisser, in reporting Bunge's quarterly earnings, said the company's agribusiness team "performed well, managing risk in a volatile market environment characterized by tight global supplies and challenging Brazilian logistics."

-"The logistics congestion in Brazil is improving, but delays will persist until the U.S. harvest later this year," outgoing CEO Alberto Weisser said after Bunge reported higher-than-expected quarterly earnings.
+"The logistics congestion in Brazil is improving, but delays will persist until the U.S. harvest later this year," he said.

 EARNINGS BEAT STREET

-Bunge reported earnings of $170 million for the first quarter ended March 31, up from $84 million a year earlier, led by a jump in sales of sugar and bioenergy products.
+Bunge's quarterly results beat expectations, helped by a jump in sales of sugar and bioenergy products.
+The company earned $170 million in the first quarter ended March 31, up from $84 million a year earlier.

 Excluding items, the company earned $1.15 per share, topping the average analyst estimate of 92 cents per share, according to Thomson Reuters I/B/E/S. A year ago, it earned 57 cents per share.